andreasdr/a-gui/README.md

 # 5. Other information

 ## 5.1.
 Links
-- TDME2 How to build, see [README-BuildingHowTo.md](./README-BuildingHowTo.md)
+- A-GUI - How to build, see [README-BuildingHowTo.md](./README-BuildingHowTo.md)
 - The Mindty Kollektiv [Discord Server](https://discord.gg/tMqrmcp23Q)

 ## 5.2.
 Other credits